Suhail-Farhaan/SECURE_OTFS_RIS/README.md

 # Two-Fold Physical Layer Security for OTFS-Aided RIS Communication
-Simulation code for “Two-Fold Physical Layer Security for OTFS-Aided RIS Communication” 2024 IEEE Wireless Communications and Networking Conference (WCNC), Dubai, United Arab Emirates, 2024, pp. 1-6, doi: 10.1109/WCNC57260.2024.10570849.
+This MATLAB simulation code corresponds to the following conference article: S. F. Shaik, S. Soujanya, P. Singh and E. Sharma, "Two-Fold Physical Layer Security for OTFS-Aided RIS Communication," 2024 IEEE Wireless Communications and Networking Conference (WCNC), Dubai, United Arab Emirates, 2024, pp. 1-6, doi: 10.1109/WCNC57260.2024.10570849.

 #  License and Referencing
 This code package is licensed under the GPLv3 license.
 If you in any way use this code for research that results in publications, please cite our original article shown above.
 # Abstract